takugian/quick-tutorials-with-aws/elasticache/elasticacheredislambda/README.md

 # elasticacheredislambda

-This project creates:
-- An ElastiCache Redis cluster;
-- A Lambda function to consume the cluster;
+This project creates an integration between an ElastiCache Redis cluster and a Lambda function.

 ## Helpful links